-At Gep TOTs Dental Group, we specialize in a variety of tethered oral tissue conditions, such as tongue or lip ties.
-Our experienced pediatric dentist uses soft tissue dental laser equipment to quickly treat lip ties in children and infants with minimal discomfort.
+At Gep TOTs Dental Group, we focus in a variety of tethered oral tissue conditions, such as tongue and lip ties.
+Our experienced dentists use soft tissue dental laser equipment to quickly treat lip ties in children and infants with minimal discomfort.

-Keep reading below to learn more about the signs, symptoms and treatment options for lip tie; or, get in touch with us to book a consultation with our pediatric dentist today.
+Keep reading below to learn more about the signs, symptoms and treatment options for lip tie; or, get in touch with us to book a consultation with our dentist/pediatric dentist today.

 The most obvious sign of a lip tie is the visual appearance of a tight frenulum attaching the lip to the upper gums.
 This can be easily seen by folding up the upper lip.

 Depending on severity, a lip tie may not cause any problems.
-However, depending on how tight the tie is, it may cause significant problems with feeding and tooth brushing that can lead to a number of other health issues for both your baby and yourself.
+However, depending on how tight the tie is, it may cause significant problems with feeding and tooth brushing, and speech as well as cosmetic concerns.